diocas/test-documentation/intro/cernbox.md

 In SWAN we use it to provide the user storage space and sharing functionalities.
 To start a session, you need to active your CERNBox account first.
 To do it, [access this page](https://cernbox.cern.ch).

-You will then be able to see all your files from the SWAN interface.
-And it is here that all your projects and notebooks will live.
+You will then be able to see all your files inside the SWAN interface.
+All your projects and notebooks will be saved here.

 ### EOS